francescmarti00/dmu-multimedia/md/Weather-App-lab.md

 Your task in this lab is to draw on three separate API and combine their outputs into something usable.

+What is an API?
+An API (application programming interface) is a connection between computers or between computer programs.
+It is a type of software interface, offering a service to other pieces of software.
+A document or standard that describes how to build or use such a connection or interface is called an API specification.

 This is a simple web app that finds out a visitor’s location based on their IP address and then displays the weather and an image for that location.

 To do that we’re going to use three different free API.